Noriko Osumi

 Noriko Osumi (大隅 典子, Ōsumi Noriko) is a Japanese neuroscientist.
 She was appointed as the Vice-president of Tohoku University in 2018, a Professor of Developmental Neuroscience, and the Director of the Core Center for Neuroscience at that university.
 Osumi also presided at the Molecular Biology Society of Japan, 2013-2014.

 Biography

-Background

-Noriko Osumi is from Kanagawa Prefecture.
-She graduated from the School of Dentistry at Tokyo Medical and Dental University in 1985, and from the Graduate School at that institution in 1989.

-Family

-Her parents were biologists, consisting of Seiji Osumi, a cetologist, and Masako Osumi, an electron microscopist.
-The environment has aroused her interest in living things and led her to read all the pictorial books at home.
-She loved books and read biographies on a regular basis in elementary school.

-Junior high and high school years

-Osumi admired an architect and an editor in junior high school.
-However, she selected a faculty of dentistry after respecting the profession to cure patients.
-She described that she did not select a medical school because she could not determine to be a physician who bears the responsibility of human lives.

-Undergraduate years

-After enrolling in the university, She spent balanced college days by attending to tennis club faithfully and obtaining grades to pass all examinations.
-She initiated tennis in university as a beginner which developed strategic thinking skills.
-In addition, she claims that tennis profoundly influenced her future plan.

 Graduate years

 Osumi planned to be admitted to the graduate school as no resident internship was provided.
 Female researchers were, however, a minority at that time.
 In the end, she enrolled in the graduate school after being assisted by Prof. Kazuhiro Eto, her senior of the tennis club, who established a new laboratory with open environment.

 In the laboratory, she researched the development of the face and neural crest cells.
 This field was only studied in that laboratory in Japan and even less than ten in the world.
 The research was realized in Tokyo Medical and Dental University, which is a comparatively small college, not one of the former imperial universities.
 This selection of a resistance dealing defined further directions of her research.